rhagan94/NoCoSMiCC/README.md

 ```

 ## Mapping of conserved regulatory elements
 A key component of the initial phase of this project is the construction of colorectal regulatory element maps using data from the Encyclopedia of DNA Elements (ENCODE) project (https://www.encodeproject.org/).
-The ENCODE project aims to deliniate functional elements in the genome and contains integrated data across tissue types in human and mouse, forming a catalogue of cis-regulatory elements (CREs).
+The ENCODE project aims to deliniate functional elements in the genome and contains integrated data across tissue types in both human and mouse, forming a catalogue of cis-regulatory elements (CREs).
 To create specific regulatory element maps for the analysis of CRC somatic mutaions in the two species, we utilise data originating only from normal colonic tissue.

 Relevant ENCODE information used in the study is outlined in the table below: